 Steph and I used our time there to drink at the Irish pub, and that’s pretty much all we did.

 I did discover that there is a place called Fray Bentos in Uruguay.
 The main industry of Fray Bentos is meat processing and they made corned beef there in 1899 for the UK.
-It is now owned by Baxters.
+Baxter’s now owns it.
 The Uruguayan part of the history of the Fray Bentos brand is not mentioned on their website and I think that is a damned shame.

 Unsurprisingly, we quickly got bored and decided that we wanted to move on.
 There was a direct bus to Brazil about twice a week but we didn’t want to wait.